microsoftgraph/microsoft-graph-docs/content/authorization/converged_auth.md

  >**Note:** Some Microsoft Graph endpoints such as groups and tasks are not applicable to personal accounts.

-## Microsoft Graph API authentication scopes
+## Microsoft Graph authentication scopes

-The Azure AD v2.0 endpoint supports all permission scopes listed in the [Microsoft Graph permission scopes](permission_scopes.md) topic.
+The Azure AD v2.0 endpoint supports all permission scopes listed in [Microsoft Graph permission scopes](permission_scopes.md).

-> **Note:** However, the Azure AD v2.0 endpoint does not currently support app-only scopes.
+> **Note:** The Azure AD v2.0 endpoint does not currently support app-only scopes.
 For more information, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/#restrictions-on-apps" target="_newtab">Restrictions on apps</a>.

 For more information about using scopes with the Azure AD v2.0 endpoint, and how it differs from using resources in Azure AD, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources" target="_newtab">Scopes, not resources</a>.